prasadv06/Copiable.ai/README.md

 3. **Transparent AI**: Every agent logs its reasoning — no black-box decisions
 4. **Real blockchain**: All balance queries and transactions on Ethereum Sepolia
 5. **MCP standard**: Tool names follow the wdk-mcp convention for interoperability

 ---

-## Known Limitations

-- Wallets need Sepolia ETH (from faucets) to execute real transactions
-- Risk scoring uses heuristic rules (production would use ML models)
-- Trade detection uses polling (production would use WebSocket subscriptions)
-- In-memory state (production would use a database)

----